About our staff

 Current research activities

 I am currently working on a monograph which is an extended version of my doctoral thesis.
-This study explores the ways in which gendered notions of skill, paid work, domesticity and technology shaped labour processes and politics in the silk factories of Bursa and the cotton mills of Bombay between 1850 and 1910.
-Contrary to a scholarly tradition that placed the late Ottoman and British Indian experiences in distinct categories, my book highlights common mechanisms of adaptation and survival in the age of European industrial hegemony.
-These involved the development of flexible and low-cost production strategies which confined female workers to crude and subsidiary tasks and associated skill with masculine virtues.
+It explores the ways in which gendered notions of skill, paid work, domesticity and technology shaped labour processes and politics in the silk factories of Bursa and the cotton mills of Bombay in the late nineteenth and early twentieth centuries.
+Contrary to a scholarly tradition that places the Ottoman Empire and British India in separate categories, my book highlights gendered mechanisms of adaptation and survival shared by 'peripheral' economic actors in the age of European industrial hegemony.

 My second project explores gendered means of participation in upper-middle class professions including medicine and law.
 I am specifically interested in the notions of skill, time, and collective identity as crafted by Indian and Ottoman female physicians in the early twentieth century.